onflow/docs/docs/references/run-and-secure/node-operation/index.md

 It also allows script execution and other read-only queries that require the execution state to be read.
 It can answer any queries from past data e.g. “what was the Flow account balance at height X?”, where X is several thousand blocks in the past.

-_The archive node is currently in beta and will be available as a GA release in H2 2023 (see [here](https://flow.com/post/flow-blockchain-node-operation-archive-node) for more)_
+_The archive node is currently in beta and will be available as a GA release in H2 2023 (see [here](https://flow.com/post/flow-blockchain-node-operation-archive-node) for more)._

 ## Full node